alevikzs/mapper/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/alevikzs/mapper/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/alevikzs/mapper/?branch=master)

 ### About
-The Mapper library is meant to be used to turn json strings or arrays a into a specific objects.
+The Mapper library is meant to be used to turn json strings or arrays into a specific objects.

 ### Requirements
 * PHP >= 7.1